otavanopisto/sc-detect/Readme.md

 scDetect.setFactors([factors])
 ```

-## Event Object Shape
+## Analysis Object Shape

- - e.detail.reasons, an array with the main reasons that specificies why they think this may have been a case of cheating.
+ - a.reasons, an array with the main reasons that specificies why they think this may have been a case of cheating.
- - e.detail.confidence, a floating point number from 0 to 1 with the confidence score, in practise it doesn't go over 0.7
+ - a.confidence, a floating point number from 0 to 1 with the confidence score, in practise it doesn't go over 0.7
- - e.detail.analysis an object that specifies what data was analyzed to build the heuristic
+ - a.analysis an object that specifies what data was analyzed to build the heuristic

 ## List of Reasons